STRINGSTRING

 Somatostatin receptor type 2; Receptor for somatostatin-14 and -28.
 This receptor is coupled via pertussis toxin sensitive G proteins to inhibition of adenylyl cyclase.
 In addition it stimulates phosphotyrosine phosphatase and PLC via pertussis toxin insensitive as well as sensitive G proteins.
 Inhibits calcium entry by suppressing voltage-dependent calcium channels.
 Acts as the functionally dominant somatostatin receptor in pancreatic alpha- and beta-cells where it mediates the inhibitory effect of somatostatin-14 on hormone secretion.
 Inhibits cell growth through enhancement of MAPK1 [...]

-Somatostatin receptor type 1; Receptor for somatostatin with higher affinity for somatostatin-14 than -28.
+Somatostatin receptor type 3; Receptor for somatostatin-14 and -28.
 This receptor is coupled via pertussis toxin sensitive G proteins to inhibition of adenylyl cyclase.
-In addition it stimulates phosphotyrosine phosphatase and Na(+)/H(+) exchanger via pertussis toxin insensitive G proteins

 0.997